tobias-richter/ansible-tasmota/README.md

 Available variables are listed below, along with their default values:

-        tasmota_user: username
+        tasmota_user: ''
-        tasmota_password: password
+        tasmota_password: ''
         tasmota_commands: []

-If tasmota_user and tasmota password are both defined, they will be included in the commands to authenticate access.
+If tasmota_user and tasmota password are both non empty, they will be included in the commands to authenticate access.

 Tasmota commands contains list of tasmota commands to be executed.
 Each tasmota_command is defined as: